Home / Focused Guides / Back to School Guide / 8 Tips for Lunch Packing Like a Boss

 Gluten-free menu: Cold pasta salad (made with gluten-free noodles) with zucchini, tomatoes, and sweet peppers mixed with gluten-free Italian dressing + rotisserie chicken + strawberries and blackberries.

-Stefanie Williams recommends putting soy nut butter spread on celery sticks, then packing whole grain crackers, grapes, and a yogurt cup for a complete meal.
+Stefanie Williams suggests swapping nut butter for soy nut or sunflower butter.
+Pair it with celery sticks, whole grain crackers, grapes, and yogurt for a balanced nut-free lunch.

 Many chains offer lists of the gluten-free foods they carry, but Whole Foods takes it one step further.
 By selecting your local store, you can pull up a list of their gluten-free offerings for that location, so you plan your shopping list accordingly.
 With gluten-free staples like turkey, crackers, granola, hummus, and applesauce, you can throw together a lunch in no time.